majidkhanidressi/GitGithubLearning/README.md

 To delete a branch use git branch -D second remove the second branch To merge a branch use git merge third it’ll merge third branch in main

+Amend in git use the amend the last commit git commit --amend -m "sdasf" will amend the last commit message.